shriyachhabra/Sudoku-Solver/README.md

 # Sudoku-Solver
-Used the concept of backtracking to solve sudoku puzzles.
+Used the concept of backtracking to solve Sudoku puzzles.